hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

 this useful pattern to cases where the "representational structure" was "normal", but something other than a hash.

-(speficially, we mean filesystem directories and/or autoloaderized modules. at writing these use-cases are undergoing full overhaul to be corraled into this new moving-target API. implementors are tracked with [#subject]. even more volatile information than this should be
+(specifically, we mean filesystem directories and/or autoloaderized modules. at writing these use-cases are undergoing full overhaul to be corraled into this new moving-target API. implementors are tracked with [#subject]. even more volatile information than this should be